Board of Directors

 Dean Daly is a Registered Professional Forester who lives with his wife Janette in Smithers, British Columbia where he has been a partner in a consulting company Woodcreek Ventures Ltd. since 1998.
 The company specializes in First Nations business development and forestry operations management including timberland and tenure valuations.

-In his volunteer work, Dean currently is President of the Wood Product Development Council, a Director of the Bulkley Valley Credit Union, a Director of Sasuchan Development Corporation (Takla Lake FN), a Director of the Bulkley Woodlot Association and a member of the Back Country Horseman of BC.
-He is past Chair of the Wetzin’kwa Community Forest, Past Chair of the Bulkley Valley Community Resources Board and is a Past President of the Bulkley Woodlot Association.
+In his volunteer work, Dean currently is a Director and Chair of Sasuchan Development Corporation, Director of the Wood Product Development Council, and is a member of the Bulkley Woodlot Association, the Bulkley Valley Naturalists, and the Back Country Horseman of BC.
+He is past Chair of the Wetzin’kwa Community Forest, Past Chair of the Bulkley Valley Community Resources Board, Past President of the Bulkley Woodlot Association and former Director of the Bulkley Valley Credit Union.

 In his spare time, he likes to travel, snowboard and explore local trails on horseback with Janette.